SapnaBurute/Azure-project-Online-Shopping-System/README.md

 <h2>Description </h2>

  	Online Shopping Application is a web-based project that allows users to shop online from various categories and vendors.
 Users can browse, search, select, and purchase products using a secure and reliable payment system.
 The project also provides a user-friendly interface and a database management system for storing and retrieving product and customer information.
 The project aims to create a virtual shop environment for users, where they can enjoy the convenience, variety, competitive prices, and global access of online shopping.
-The project also uses the latest web development technologies and follows the best practices of e-commerce.
+The project also uses the latest web development technologies and follows the best practices of e-commerce. <br>

 <h2>Key Features:</h2>